AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/system-settings/dmx-output-mapping.md

 ![DMX512 Module Properties](/docs/images/Dmx-Module-Properties.png)

-**DMX output:** Allows you to temporarily disable the output
+<strong>DMX output:</strong> Allows you to temporarily disable the output

-**Merge Priority:** A value between 0 and 200 where higher numbers have priority.
+<strong>Merge Priority:</strong> A value between 0 and 200 where higher numbers have
+priority.
 Allows a node to chose which console to follow where multiple consoles are transmitting to this output.

-**Break Length:** Adjusts the DMX spacing which can be helpful for slow fixtures.
+<strong>Break Length:</strong> Adjusts the DMX spacing which can be helpful for slow
+fixtures.
 If fixtures or dimmers show an occasional glitch try increasing this number.
 Some dimmers will require this to be 4000us in order to work smoothly.
 Default 968uS.

-**Mark After Break Length:** Usually this will not need to be adjusted, but it can be increased to give fixtures a bit more time to receive the first DMX channel.
+<strong>Mark After Break Length:</strong> Usually this will not need to be adjusted, but
+it can be increased to give fixtures a bit more time to receive the first DMX channel.
 Default 76uS.

-**Extra Stop Bit:** Enabling this adds an extra Stop Bit to each byte which gives slow fixtures a bit more time to receive the DMX data.
+<strong>Extra Stop Bit:</strong> Enabling this adds an extra Stop Bit to each byte which
+gives slow fixtures a bit more time to receive the DMX data.
 This option can sometimes solve issues where fixtures can be seen regularly glitching.